Skip to content

 3. Execute public general operations through GET routes (for example size, info, and trace).

-4. Execute restricted general and optional control operations through authenticated POST routes.
+4. Execute restricted general and optional root operations through authenticated POST routes.

 5. Move validated requests into application clients or automation scripts using the same gateway contracts.